rrags/roniloragodos/04_workshops.markdown

 - Collecting records.

 ## Here's a couple of fractal wavetables I made.
 - This [Weirstrass function](https://github.com/rrags/roniloragodos/blob/main/assets/weirstrass_function.wav){:target="_blank"} is continuous but nowhere differentiable.
+It's supposed to cause an auditory paradox because when played twice as fast, it should sound lower to most people.

 - This [Takagi curve](https://github.com/rrags/roniloragodos/blob/main/assets/takagi_curve.wav){:target="_blank"} is also a fractal curve, but is better behaved than a Weirstrass function.